JoshuaRadin37/lrmalloc.rs-testing-OLD-/README.md

 # ralloc-testing
-Contains the testing scripts for the APF based memory allocator "ralloc"
+Contains the testing scripts for the APF based memory allocator "ralloc".

+Scroll down for a usuage example.

 # main testing script
 The main testing script for this project is testing_script.py